-- · Documentation must be submitted on the supplemental application. - · Direct patient care involves the actual one-on-one care of a patient. - Patient care experience of 2,000 hours must be complete and verified by October 1, 2023 - The following is a partial list of examples of areas of direct healthcare. - Military medics, corpsmen, health services technicians, and medical technicians - Nurses - Emergency Medical Technician and Paramedics - · Emergency room technicians - Medical Scribes - · Physical and Occupational Therapists - Respiratory Therapists - Medical Assistant
+- Patient care experience of 2,000 hours must be complete and verified by April 1, 2024. - Documentation must be submitted on the supplemental application. - Direct patient care involves the actual one-on-one care of a patient. - The following is a partial list of examples of areas of direct healthcare: - Military medics, corpsmen, health services technicians, and medical technicians - Nurses - · Emergency Medical Technician and Paramedics - · Emergency room technicians - · Medical Scribes - · Physical and Occupational Therapy Aides - · Respiratory Therapists - · Medical Assistant